 - The NYDOL may order other appropriate relief, including enjoining the conduct of any person or employer.

-- Employees may bring civil suit seeking injunctive relief against an employer for alleged violations of the prevention plan that causes a substantial probability of death or serious physical harm.
+- Employees may bring civil suit seeking injunctive relief against an employer for alleged violations of the Prevention Plan that causes a substantial probability of death or serious physical harm to the employee.
+Before bringing the civil action, the employee must notify the employer of the alleged violation and provide the employer 30 days after being notified to cure the violation (unless the employer demonstrates an unwillingness to cure the violation in bad faith).
 A Court may award a prevailing employee up to $20,000 in liquidated damages and reasonable attorney’s fees, unless the employer proves that they had a good faith basis to believe the established health and safety measures complied with the applicable airborne infectious disease standards.

 Sequoia’s Return to Work: Now more than ever, employers need to be careful to monitor and protect against the potential of COVID-19 at the workplace.
 The New York requirements demonstrate the potential for employers to have additional legal exposure, which is why it is best to have clear return to work policies and COVID-19 tracking mechanisms in place.
 The tracking and resource capability of Sequoia’s Return to Work Center can provide a streamlined solution to address these new challenges and help your business more confidently stay compliant.
 Please reach out to your Sequoia Client Service team, or connect with them directly in HRX, to learn more about how Return to Work Center can assist you to stay compliant.